7 Wonders

 It isn’t too long before one gets to learn what means what – a little less time than it took to build the Colossus of Rhodes, anyway. 😆

-Most of the cards carry some kind of cost: either coins or resources, so players are constantly aware of the need to seek to have some money to hand, and to develop their access to resources.
+Most of the cards carry some kind of cost.
+Costs will be either coins or resources (like bricks, wood, or glass), so players are constantly aware of the need to seek to have some money to hand, and to develop their access to resources.

 Before players have got an epoch’s experience in playing, the designers suggest they might go around the table as they take their actions one-by-one: all can watch and gain familiarity.
 But when the antiquarians are up and running with 7 wonders, actions take place simultaneously: you can just get on with it once the cards are turned.

-Though that sounds a bit ‘mechanical’, and nowhere near so much fun.
-It might appeal to some highly tuned games players, but probably not to ‘casuals’.
+To me, that sounds a bit ‘mechanical’, and nowhere near so much fun.
+It might appeal to more highly tuned players, but probably not to ‘casuals’.

 Once the card actions have happened, all the cards that were not chosen are passed to one’s neighbour.
 So all know what their neighbour has: if anyone can remember 😃.